shathalshehri/Speech_to_Text/README.md

 ## Project Overview

-This project demonstrates a sophisticated system for converting speech to text and storing it in a database.
-Utilizing voice commands, it allows for control of hardware through an ESP32 microcontroller, integrating seamlessly with web and server-side technologies.
+This project demonstrates a system for converting speech into text and storing it in a database.
+It utilizes a web-based interface to capture and process voice commands, which are then interpreted and logged into a MySQL database.
+The system supports commands like "open" and "close," integrating smoothly with both front-end and server-side technologies.

 ## Tasks Completed

-### 1. Development of a Speech-to-Text User Interface
+### 1. Development of Speech-to-Text User Interface

-A user-friendly web interface has been created to record voice input and convert it into text.
-This interface employs HTML and JavaScript to capture speech, process it, and transmit the text to a server for further action.
+A web-based interface has been created to capture and convert voice input into text.
+This interface uses HTML and JavaScript to handle voice recording, text conversion, and communication with the server.

-### 2. Database Integration for Text Storage
+### 2. Database Integration

-A PHP script has been implemented to handle the text data from the web interface.
-The script determines whether the text includes commands such as "open" or "close," and records these commands in a MySQL database.
+A PHP script processes the text data received from the web interface.
+It determines whether the text includes commands such as "open" or "close" and logs these commands into a MySQL database.

 ## How It Works

 ### User Interface

-- **Voice Recording**: Users interact with the web interface to initiate and stop voice recording.
+- **Voice Recording**: Users interact with the web interface to record voice input.
-- **Text Conversion**: The recorded voice is converted to text and sent to the server.
+- **Text Conversion**: The voice data is converted to text and sent to the server.

 ### Server-Side Processing

-- **Text Handling**: The PHP script processes the incoming text data.
+- **Text Handling**: The PHP script processes the incoming text.
-- **Command Identification**: The script identifies commands ("open" or "close") and logs them in the database.
+- **Command Identification**: The script identifies commands ("open" or "close") and records them in the database.

 ### Database Storage

-- **Data Logging**: Commands are recorded as 1 for "open" and 0 for "close" in the `speech_to_text_data` table within the MySQL database.
+- **Data Logging**: Commands are stored as 1 for "open" and 0 for "close" in the `speech_to_text_data` table of the MySQL database.

 ## Code and Configuration

 ### Web Interface (HTML + JavaScript)

-The web interface is designed to capture and transmit voice input efficiently using JavaScript.
+The web interface efficiently captures and transmits voice input using JavaScript.

 ### PHP Script (`speech_to_text.php`)

-This script processes the text data from the web interface, identifies commands, and stores them in the database.
+This script processes text data from the web interface, identifies commands, and logs them in the database.

 ### Database Setup